| | Dean Marachi began his higher-education shortly after graduating in the top 7 (of 310 students) of the 1960 class of Alborz High School, Tehran's

 concrete, lined tunnels, concrete or steel pipelines through

-He attended UC Berkeley in September of 1965 and received
+earth dams, etc. He attended UC Berkeley in September of 1965 and received

 Masters of Science degree nine months later, continueing